ChicagoHAI/OpenHEXAI/README.md

 1. Launch a redis backend server.
 Run `bash scripts/launch-redis-server.sh`.
 2. In a separate terminal, run `bash scripts/quickstart.sh`.
 Notice that this script launches the webapp with the configuration file `config/quickstart.yaml`.
-3. The webapp should start in port 5000, and navigate to http://localhost:5000/?splitId=3&userId=quickstart to access to user study.
+3. The webapp should start in port 5000.
+Navigate to http://localhost:5000/?splitId=3&userId=quickstart to access to user study.
 Split 1, 2, 3 corresponds to these three conditions: no AI assistance, AI prediction only, and AI prediction + explanations.
 4. Upon completing the study, run `python scripts/get-user-data-from-db.py` to retrieve user data collected during the study.
 A file `data/db-dump/user.jsonl` should be created.